openfoodfoundation/wishlist/.github/ISSUE_TEMPLATE/feature-or-papercut-request.md

 ## Connected wishlist and discovery discussions* [list precedent discussions]

-## Is Papercut or wishlist item/feature candidate?
+## Is Papercut or feature candidate?

-_to be completed by the product team_
+_Add papercut or feature label to answer the question.
+If you are not sure, don't worry product team will cover :-)_